Creativity

 To create change, most of us have been taught problem solving, which is a great skill for problems, but not the same as creativity.
 Problem solving is to react or respond to circumstances.
 Its source is in the problem.

 Creativity has its source in, well, source.
-Creativity is to bring something into being rather than make something go away.
+Creativity brings something into being rather than making something go away.

-Although there is satisfaction in eliminating problems, and reacting to circumstances, creating what you really want for yourself is a success that satisfies and nourishes you in the long run.
+Although there is satisfaction in eliminating problems, and reacting to circumstances, creating what you really want is a success that satisfies and nourishes you in the long run.

 Problem solving focuses on problems.
 Creating focuses on making something new.